 There are 6 steps that you can follow to avoid paying an interest rate on your credit card and the steps are given below:

-Additional Info: Check Slice Credit Card & apply.
+Additional Info: Check Features of AU Bank Credit Card & apply.

 Generally, the interest rates on the credit card come within a range between 2.5% to 3.5% every month.
 The variation in the interest rates can take place from the distinct issuers of credit cards.